 GTS provided actual construction bid costs for a kitchen-breakroom remodel of similar size and scope which was recently completed for Easter Seals (\$87,000).
 Those construction costs were from 2021 and the project was a non-prevailing wage project.
+Additionally cost comparisons of any comparable atrium improvements (specifically removal and/or replacement of the pergola and an ADA compliance for the atrium) were not available and therefore not included in these costs.

-Staff researched information in an attempt to provide an updated rough order of magnitude (ROM) estimate of likely construction costs for the kitchen-breakroom portion of the project in \$2023 at prevailing wage rates:
+Staff researched information in an attempt to provide an updated rough order of magnitude (ROM) estimate of likely construction costs for the kitchen-breakroom portion of the project in \$2023 at prevailing wage rates (the costs for the atrium improvements are highly dependent upon the yet to be determined design and ADA compliance solution):